 Course length: Full-time: one year; part-time: three to six years.

 Campus: Kedleston Road, Derby

 - Lifelong learning is something that everyone engages in, and most educationalists have a view as to what it is.
 This is an opportunity to see whether your version coincides with the presented definition.

 - You will look at lifelong learning in the here and now, and in terms of what educational opportunities could be available in the future.
-The environments that lifelong learning might be located are also considered.
+The environments in which lifelong learning might be located are also considered.

 Your first module will be ‘Crafting Your Masters Study’.
 The other pathway, core and optional modules will be available according to the schedule of delivery.

 Here is an example of possible combination modules:

 |Year 1 - Postgraduate Certificate (60 credits)||Crafting Your Masters Study||Pathway module||Optional module|

 |Year 2 - Postgraduate Diploma (120 credits)||Evidence Based Practice||Pathway module||Optional module|